-If you currently own our common stock registered in your name you may participate in the Plan.
-If you do not own any of our common stock, you can participate in the Plan by making your initial investment in our common stock through the Plan with an initial investment of at least \$250 and not more than \$10,000.
-If you wish to make an optional cash purchase in excess of \$10,000 (or other maximum amount established by us), you must submit a request for our prior written approval, or a Request for Waiver, and a copy of our written approval must accompany any such optional cash purchase.
-Alternatively, you may authorize the automatic monthly investment feature and initiate your investment with only \$50 and a commitment for at least five sequential purchases.
+If you currently own our common stock registered in your name, you may participate in the Plan.
+If you do not own any of our common stock, you can participate in the Plan by making your initial investment in our common stock through the Plan with an initial investment of at least \$250 and not more than \$10,000 per month.
+If you wish to make an optional cash purchase in excess of \$10,000 (or other maximum amount established by us), you must submit a request for our prior written approval, or a Request for Waiver, and a copy of our written approval must accompany any such optional cash purchase (see Question 10-"How do I make optional cash purchases in excess of \$10,000 per month?").
+Alternatively, you may authorize the automatic withdrawal feature and initiate your investment with only \$50 and a commitment for at least five sequential purchases.
 We may change these minimum and maximum amounts at any time in our sole discretion.